The Perfect Pumpkin Burger

 • 4 cups rolled oats certified GF if necessary

-• 1.5 Tbsp Italian seasoning homemade, see post
+• 1.5 Tbsp Italian seasoning or just dried oregano

 • 1 tsp salt